ericpiros/cka-training/cluster_install_config/etcd_backup_restore/backup_etcd.md

 # Backup ETCD

+## Useful Info
+This [kodecloud community FAQ](https://github.com/kodekloudhub/community-faq/blob/main/docs/etcd-faq.md) is a must read before you tackle backup and restoration of the ETCD cluster.
+I would suggest reading it before going through my notes below.

 ## Pre-requisites
 Before we begin, lets get a few things setup.
 First we will need to have ETCD utilities installed on either our jumpbox or the master server.
 There are several ways to do this:
 * Through the package manager.